Tcl CFFI package (v2.0b1)

 }

 A struct field may be of any type except void and binary.
-In addition, fields that are string or unistring impose certain limitations.
+In addition, fields that are string, unistring or winstring impose certain limitations.
 They can be used in structs that are passed in and out of functions as arguments but cannot be allocated from the heap using methods like allocate, tonative etc.

 As for function parameters, field types can have associated annotations.
 For example, the above definition may be changed to assign default values to fields.